Workshop and major report on Aligning Aquaculture and Fisheries for Sustainable Investment in Libya

 This important event aimed to support Libya’s efforts in developing sustainable policies and strategies for fisheries and aquaculture.
 The focus was on aligning national frameworks with the Policy Framework and Reform Strategy for Fisheries and Aquaculture in Africa (PFRS) to promote the responsible use of marine and aquatic resources, strengthen climate change adaptation, and attract sustainable, long-term investments.

-Over four days, participants discussed and validated a comprehensive national report prepared by Dr. Masauda Abuarosha, Libya’s National Hub for WestMED.
+Over four days, participants discussed and validated a comprehensive national report prepared by Dr. Masauda Abuarosha, from the Omar al-Mokhtar University and Libya’s National Hub for WestMED.
 The report consisted of three key components:

 The workshop was honored by the participation of Eng.
 Ali Al-Shagruni, President of the Libyan Maritime Cluster and Libya’s National Coordinator for WestMED, alongside Dr. Masauda Abuarosha.